MikeHewitt/maas-sdk-ruby/README.md

 ## Samples

 Sample on Sinatra can be found in the `sample` directory.
-Replace `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URI` with valid data from https://m-pin.my.id/protected .
+Replace `CLIENT_ID`, `CLIENT_SECRET` located in `sample.json` with valid data.
 Do steps written in `Installation` before starting the Sinatra server.

 To start server,
 `cd samples` && `ruby sinatra_sample.rb`.